Optimal Age over Erasure Channels: Optimal Age with Different Source Channel alphabets

 \section{Optimal Age with Different Source \& Channel alphabets}

-In this setup, we consider the model described \Cref{sec:sec_ch8_preliminaries}: The channel is a $q-ary$ erasure channel EC($\epsilon$) with no feedback and an input alphabet $\mathcal{V}=\{0,1,\cdots,q-1\}$.
+In this setup, we consider the model described {in} \Cref{sec:sec_ch8_preliminaries}: The channel is a {$q$-ary} erasure channel {$q$EC($\epsilon$)} {without} feedback and {with} input alphabet $\mathcal{V}=\{0,1,\ldots,q-1\}$.
 The source alphabet is $\mathcal{U}=\mathcal{V}^k$ where $k>1$.
+We only consider the special case where $\lambda=\mu$, so that at every channel use, a new source symbol is generated.
+By combining the techniques of \Cref{sec:sec_ch8_same_alphabet} and this section, one might be able to obtain reasonably good lower and upper bounds on the optimal age for the more general case where $\lambda$ can be different from $\mu$, but we expect the calculation to be more complicated.

-In addition to that we consider a special case where $\lambda=\mu$, so that at every channel use, a new source symbol is generated.
-Without loss of generality, let's assume $\lambda=\mu=1$.
-The difference between the source alphabet and the channel-input alphabet as well as the presence of erasures impose the use of channel coding on the generated source symbols before their transmissions.
-However, the absence of feedback forces us to use fixed blocklength codes so that the transmitter and the receiver are always synchronized.
-We will focus on coding schemes that are induced by linear codes, so we will assume that $\mathcal{V}=\mathbb{F}_q$, where $q$ is a power of a prime number.
-More precisely, for the $l^{th}$ message to be transmitted, let $f_l:\mathcal{V}^k\to\mathcal{V}^n$ be an $(n,k)$ linear code.
-We sequentially transmit messages generated from the source as follows: Assume that the $j^{th}$ message to be transmitted (which belongs to $\mathcal{V}^k$) is generated at the instant $t_l$ and discard all previous messages.
-We encode this source symbol using $f_l$, and obtain $n$ symbols in $\mathcal{V}$.
-Finally, we transmit the $n$ $\mathcal{V}$-symbols during the next $n$ channel uses (i.e., at $t_l$,\ldots, $t_l+n-1$).
-Fig.~\ref{fig:fig_ch8_communication_system} illustrates this concept.
-The encoders $(f_l)_{l\geq1}$ used to encode different messages can be different.
-This means that the encoder-decoder pairs $(f_l,g_l)_{l\geq1}$ can be different.
-We denote a coding scheme defined by a given sequence of $(f_l,g_l)_{l\geq1}$ that is induced by $(n,k)$ linear codes as $\mathcal{C}(n,k)$.
+Since we only consider the case where $\lambda=\mu$, we can assume without loss of generality that $\lambda=\mu=1$. {The $i^{th}$ channel use takes place at time $t^c_{i}=iT_c=i$, and the $m^{th}$ source-symbol is generated at time $t^s_m=mT_s+t_0^s=m+t_0^s$.} The difference between the source alphabet and the channel-input alphabet as well as the presence of erasures impose the use of channel coding on the generated source symbols before their transmission.
+We will focus on coding schemes that are induced by linear {block} codes, so we will assume that $\mathcal{V}=\mathbb{F}_q$, where $q$ is a power of a prime number. {We fix a blocklength $n\geq k$, and each transmitted message will be encoded into a block of $n$ channel-input symbols in $\mathcal{V}=\mathbb{F}_q$, and then transmitted through $n$ consecutive channel uses.
+More precisely, the $l^{th}$ transmitted message is encoded using an $(n,k)$ linear block encoder $F_l:\mathbb{F}_q^k\to\mathbb{F}_q^n$ to produce $n$ channel-input symbols in $\mathcal{V}=\mathbb{F}_q$, which will be transmitted through the $((l-1)n+1)^{th}$, the $((l-1)n+2)^{th}$, \ldots, and the $(ln)^{th}$ channel uses.
+In order to transmit messages that are as fresh as possible, the $l^{th}$ transmitted message is the last message that was generated before time $t^c_{(l-1)n+1}=(l-1)n+1$, i.e., the $l^{th}$ transmitted message is the $m(l)^{th}$ generated source symbol, where $m(l)=\lfloor (l-1)n+1-t_0^s\rfloor$.
+All the source-symbols that are generated between $t_{m(l)+1}^s$ and $t_{m(l+1)}^s$ are discarded.
+Fig.~\ref{fig:fig_ch8_instantaneous_age_MDS_opt} illustrates this concept.
+We emphasize the fact that the $(n,k)$-linear codes $(F_l)_{l\geq1}$ used to encode different messages can be different.
+We denote a coding scheme that is induced by a given sequence of $(n,k)$-linear codes $(F_l)_{l\geq1}$ as $\mathcal{C}(n,k)$. }